nok/pandas-render/README.md

 - [Components](examples/02_components.ipynb)

+## Support

+Do you like this project?
+Fuel it with a ☕ coffee on [Ko-fi](https://ko-fi.com/nok).
+Every little bit helps and means a lot!

 ## Contributing

 We encourage you to contribute to this project!
 Please check out the [contributing guidelines](CONTRIBUTING.md) about how to proceed.